woctezuma/steam-palette-extractor/README.md

     - where the sup is replaced by an average,
     - which is not actually a distance as it does not exhibit the triangle inequality property,
   - Minimum Color Difference [1, 2], which is a modification of the Hausdorff distance where the sup/max is replaced by an average,
-  - In retrospect, in my code, the distance between palettes is assessed by a modification of the Hausdorff distance where the sup/max is replaced by a sum.
+  - In retrospect, in my code, the distance between palettes is assessed by a modification of the Hausdorff distance where the sup/max is replaced by a sum, or a weighted sum depending on the parameters.
 - Articles:
   - [1] Pan, Qianqian, et al. [*Comparative evaluation of color differences between color palettes*][paper-pan].
 Color and Imaging Conference 2018.
   - [2] Kim, Suzi, et al. [*Dynamic Closest Color Warping to Sort and Compare Palettes*][paper-DCCW].
 SIGGRAPH 2021. ([code][github-DCCW])